 I am going to go on a bit of a rant, here.
 And I’m going to call some of you—and me—out.
-I think you’re making excuses.
+I think you’re making excuses about single use plastic.
 Excuses that keep you from making a real change.
 Change is hard, right??
 But we need to change.
 We need to do better.
 We need to stop making excuses!
-It’s time to stop recycling plastic.
-Wait, whaaat??
+It’s time to reduce plastic use in our homes and offices.

-It’s okay; I recycle all of my plastic.
+It’s okay; I recycle all of my single use plastic.

 This is often said by someone who still purchases bottled water or soda.
 Or Keurig K-cups.
 Or flavored coffee creamer.